About Us

 Radio gets behind closed doors to bring the light, hope and encouragement of the Gospel message to people right where they are.

 We broadcast our youth focussed Life fm, (Laif FM, Laef FM) in Vanuatu, Cook Islands, Solomon Islands, Papua New Guinea, and soon Fiji and Nauru.
-You can hear what that station sounds like with this link or by using the “Listen Now” button at the top of our website.
+You can hear what that station sounds like right now with this link or by using the “Listen Now” button at the top of our website.

 The Word for Today

-New for 2020, support from our donors has meant a special 200 page, 12 month edition is now available in Papua New Guinea, Vanuatu, Solomon Islands, Cook Islands, Fiji, Samoa and Timor-Leste.
+In 2020, thanks to your donations, we were able to launch a special 200 page, 12 month edition of The Word for Today in Papua New Guinea, Vanuatu, Solomon Islands, Cook Islands, Fiji, Samoa and Timor-Leste.

-The Word for Today is loved all around the world for its simple Biblical truths and relevant teaching.
+The Word for Today is loved around the world for its simple Biblical truths and relevant teaching.
+A quarterly edition is also available in Australia (from Vision Christian Media) and NZ (from Rhema Media).

 Online & Social